 Library Creation

 Libraries are nodes created by a group of nodes which can be re-used at other parts of the code.
-They are like functions
+They are like functions in C language.

 Libraries can take inputs and give outputs of data.
 Each library node is made available on the palette once created.